 Ronnie Planalp is a founder and producer at Clear Eye Productions, a film production company focused on documentary film.
 She has produced two award winning documentaries, They Came to Play and Shakespeare High.
 In 2017, she served as Executive Producer on two films, House of Z and Split.
 As a producer in theater in New York and London

 Ronnie Planalp is a founder and producer at Clear Eye Productions, a film production company focused on documentary film.
 She has produced two award winning documentaries, They Came to Play and Shakespeare High.
 In 2017, she served as Executive Producer on two films, House of Z and Split.
 As a producer in theater in New York and London, Ms. Planalp’s production credits on Broadway include the Tony Award winning Exit the King, Elling and The Heidi Chronicles.
 In the West End, she co-produced Misanthrope and Legally Blonde, as well as the Olivier Award winning Mountaintop that was successfully transferred to Broadway in late 2011.
-In 2014, she co-produced The Old Man and the Old Moon, an off-Broadway production which will be opened to the stock and amateur markets for licensing in 2019.
+In 2014, she co-produced The Old Man and the Old Moon, an off-Broadway production which was opened to the stock and amateur markets for licensing in 2019.
 She was a part of the investor team for The Glass Menagerie in 2013, which won a Tony award in 2014, as well as If/Then and Here Lies Love, both of which were seen on Broadway in 2014.
-Ms. Planalp is part of the investor team for Tina: The Tina Turner Musical, which opened in the West End in 2018 and opened on Broadway in November 2019.
+Ms. Planalp is part of the investor team for Tina: The Tina Turner Musical, which opened in the West End in 2018, on Broadway in November 2019 and will begin a multi-year North American tour in September 2022.
 She is also an investor and advisor to a business to business technology platform that ignites impactful consumer engagement for businesses of all sizes called SparkRise.com.

 Prior to beginning her film career in 2006, Ms. Planalp spent 20 years in the banking and media sectors.
 She was one of the youngest women to be appointed a Vice President at Goldman Sachs in 1990.
 After moving overseas in 1995, she transitioned to the media industry and worked in Hong Kong and London, where she held senior roles in business development and strategy in the publishing, music, digital and film industries.